wakeupn1cky/Netflix-EDA-practice-project-personal-repository-/README.md

 This is a beginner-friendly learning project created to document my progress in data analysis and improve my understanding of EDA concepts.

 ## Repository Contents

-- `netflix-data-analysis.ipynb` → Main notebook
+- `netflixda.ipynb` → Main notebook containing the code, visualizations, and Q&A analysis
+- `testing.ipynb` → Notebook used for testing and experimenting with code
+- `netflixmoviedb.csv` → Dataset used for the analysis
-- `README.md` → Project overview
+- `README.md` → Project overview and documentation
 - `.gitignore` → Ignored files configuration